Contractual relationships in the life sciences sector

 On one project alone, a pharmaceutical or biotech business could be party to a variety of different contracts.
 These may include, for example, licensing agreements governing the use of certain intellectual property, service agreements relating to the development and manufacture of drugs, or contracts for the hire or purchase of pharmaceutical processing or manufacturing equipment.
 Each of these contracts is crucial to enable the companies involved to achieve commercial success and to progress drug research and development.

 Expansion and consolidation through asset purchases

-In order to streamline and develop project workstreams, it is very common for businesses in the life sciences sector to add new assets to, and sell assets from, their portfolios.
+To streamline and develop project workstreams, it is very common for businesses in the life sciences sector to add new assets to, and sell assets from, their portfolios.
 Such acquisitions can enable a company to consolidate its position in a specific market, reduce research and development costs by bringing certain functions in-house, or expand into a new market altogether.
-Meanwhile, the disposal of certain assets may take place following a decision to conclude research in a certain area, or in order to raise capital by selling an asset that is deemed valuable in the wider market.
+Meanwhile, the disposal of certain assets may take place following a decision to conclude research in a certain area, or to raise capital by selling an asset that is deemed valuable in the wider market.

 To ensure that a company benefits fully from any asset it purchases, it is important that all contracts relating to that asset continue to be performed following an acquisition.
 In particular, a buyer will wish to ensure that the relevant obligations and benefits under a contract are passed onto them and that they can continue to enforce that contract going forward.

 How are the benefit and burden of a contract passed on to a buyer of an asset?